JohnColeborn/JohnColeborn_T1A3/README.md

 # Hangman

-A basic premise of word guessing, pick a letter, seven chances to guess the word based around 7 individual letter choices.
+A basic premise of word guessing, pick a letter, 5 chances to guess the word based around individual letter choices.

-Create a premise.

 # Premise